Goliath Season 3: A Means to an End

 Amazon Studios

-Bobbi returns in a few flashbacks later on, but only briefly and certainly with no time for Sherilyn to show us that trick she does with the cherry stalk.
+Bobbi returns in a few flashbacks later on, but only briefly and certainly with no time for Sherilyn’s character to show us that trick she does with the cherry stalk in Twin Peaks.

 In pursuit of what caused the sinkhole on the Bennett’s land, McBride visits the offices of the Blackwood County Water Board to try and find out how the water is being distributed.
 The Water Board is under the same roof as Wade Blackwood’s Central Valley Tallgrass Farming Company.
-The on-site secretary, Delores (played by Delanna Studi), is reluctant to assist him, so there’s no information from that source flowing his way about where the water goes.
+The on-site secretary, Delores (played by Delanna Studi), is reluctant to assist him, so there’s no information flowing his way from there about where the water goes.

 Something just like that

-In competition with her brother, Diana Blackwood has been undertaking her own water redirection project, tunnelling beneath Blackwood County, but she’s gone rogue and is now drilling into Federal land.
+In competition with her brother, Diana Blackwood has been undertaking her own water redirection project tunnelling beneath Blackwood County, but she’s gone rogue and is now drilling inside the line, into Federal land.

 Diana is also giving Gwyneth Paltrow a run for her money by setting up her own all natural, non-toxic, age-defying, happiness-inducing, almond-based skincare range as part of her Soop lifestyle brand, with products heavy on the CBD oil.